-35 top tips for picking the best event registration software
+36 top tips for picking the best event registration software platform

 Ask most event planners, organizers or promoters (especially ones that either plan big events or lots of events) and they will quickly tell you that long gone are the days of managing events by juggling between spreadsheets, emails, calendars and lots of stand-alone applications.

 That’s because there are now many cloud-based event management solutions that take what were once complex processes and tasks and automate them so that they require much less effort on the part of organizers, vendors and attendees alike.

 This is also the case with Web-based event ticketing and registration, as there are now dozens (if not hundreds) of online event registration software suites that automate many of the processes for event professionals in setting up and managing event registration as well as for attendees in actually registering for events.

 Because there are so many options available, it can be intimidating when starting the process of evaluating event registration platforms and which one (or ones) would best suit your needs.
-In addition, very few of these are apples-to-apples comparisons because some registration tools are part of all-in-one solutions while others are more simple online event sign up apps, and platforms have feature sets that often vary widely from each other, including registration solutions that are part of event apps or virtual events platforms.
+In addition, very few of these are apples-to-apples comparisons because some registration tools are part of all-in-one event management platforms while others are more simple online event sign up apps, and most platforms have feature sets that often vary widely from each other, including registration solutions that are part of event apps or virtual events platforms.